psycho-neon/creality_ender3_v3_firmwares/readme.md

 ## Thanks

-pellcorp - for the ready-made script
+- pellcorp - for the ready-made script
-Guilouz - for the amazing helper script
+- Guilouz - for the amazing creality helper script